simaple-team/simaple/docs/modules/simulate_en.rst

         def use(self, _, cooltime_state, baptism_of_light_and_darkness_stack_state):
             ...

-This method is not recommended because it necessitates the creation of a new Component class.
+This method of defining interactions is not recommended because it necessitates the creation of a new Component class.
-This method of managing states is recommended only when the order of a sequence of actions of a Reducer has to be managed in this way.
+This method of managing states is recommended only when the order of a sequence of actions of a Reducer needs to be forced.

 **Key takeaways:**

 **The key unit of simaple is a State.**

-**Components' creation criteria must be States.**
+**Components' creation parameters must be States.**

 **It is not recommended that the State of one Component be referenced by another Component.**